City of Hastings, MN

 - Underground features (faults and fractures) may provide pathways from the north side of the Mississippi River into Hastings groundwater.

 - State Bonding Bill requested for Phase 1 of the project in the amount of $20.6M, which includes Water Treatment Plant No. 1 and Water Lines Extended to connect the MN Veterans Home.
+A bonding bill was passed on 6/10/25, but it did not include funding for our project.
+A new proposal will be submitted for 2026.

 - Hired a Lobbyist to advocate for our project and identify opportunities at the Capitol.